Thailand, Cambodia clash despite ceasefire hopes

 UN chief Antonio Guterres urged both sides on Saturday to "immediately agree to a ceasefire" and hold talks to find a lasting solution.

-Malaysia, as the chair of the Association of Southeast Asian Nations (ASEAN), on Saturday reiterated its call to both sides to exercise maximum restraint and undertake an "immediate and unconditional ceasefire".
+Malaysia, as the chair of ASEAN, on Saturday reiterated its call to both sides to exercise maximum restraint and undertake an "immediate and unconditional ceasefire".

-"We further urge both sides to return to the negotiating table to restore peace and stability based on the spirit of ASEAN family, unity and good neighbourliness," said the country's foreign affairs minister Mohamad Hasan.
+"We further urge both sides to return to the negotiating table to restore peace and stability based on the spirit of ASEAN family, unity and good neighbourliness," said foreign minister Mohamad.

 "We stand ready to continue our work through the good offices of the ASEAN Chair in facilitating both immediate neighbours and fellow members of ASEAN to resume talks and end the fighting."